madhavgopi3/rir/README.md

 ## Usage

-Recorded `.wav` files should be placed in the recordings folder, using grid-style names such as:
+Recorded `.wav` files should be placed in the recordings folder (sweep1 by default), using grid-style names such as:

 ```text
 A1.wav